Gordon Richards (jockey): Fred Darling

 After retaking the championship in 1931 with 141 winners, he was made a substantial offer to become stable jockey to Fred Darling.
 Richards offered Glanely the chance to match it, but he declined.
-The move proved fruitful, and in his first season he scored 259 victories, breaking Fred Archer's long standing record for the greatest number of wins in a year and becoming a national hero in the process.
+The move proved fruitful, and in his first season he scored 259 victories, breaking Fred Archer's longstanding record for the greatest number of wins in a year and becoming a national hero in the process.
 This included 11 consecutive victories at Chepstow in early October, as he closed in on Archer's target of 246, finally surpassing that total on Golden King at Liverpool on 8 November.
 He would break the record again himself in 1947, and retain it for nearly 50 years.

 Throughout the 1930s, he came frustratingly close to winning a first Derby.
 In 1934, he rode Easton into second, and in 1936 was unlucky on Taj Akbar for the Aga Khan, being badly hampered before again finishing second, this time to the Aga Khan's second string Mahmoud.
 In 1938, Darling's two horses were Pasch, on which Richards had won the 2000 Guineas and French import Bois Roussel.
 Richards stayed loyal to Pasch, and finished third to Bois Roussel.
 His bad luck in the race was becoming proverbial.

 During World War II, Richards was not required to serve in the armed forces on account of his prior tuberculosis.
 This meant he could keep riding, adding further titles in 1939 and 1940, but missing out again (to Harry Wragg this time) after he broke a leg at Salisbury in May 1941.

 On George VI's Sun Chariot in 1942, he won the Fillies' Triple Crown of 1,000 Guineas, Oaks and St Leger.
 He also won the substitute 2,000 Guineas for the king on Big Game on the way to another championship.
-In 1943, he became the winningmost jockey in British history, surpassing Archer's career total of 2748 winners on Scotch Mist at Windsor and took a 16th championship.
+In 1943, he became the jockey with the most wins in British history, surpassing Archer's career total of 2748 winners on Scotch Mist at Windsor and took a 16th championship.

 At Newmarket in 1947, he won the 2,000 Guineas aboard Tudor Minstrel by 8 lengths, the largest winning margin in the race since 1900.
 It was described shortly afterwards as "possibly the greatest feat in racing."
-As heavily-backed favourite for the Derby, the horse seemed set to break Richards' hoodoo in the race.

-However, he failed to stay and finished fourth.
+As heavily backed favourite for the Derby, the horse seemed set to break Richards' hoodoo in the race; however, he failed to stay and finished fourth.
 This did not stop Richards' march to a twentieth championship with the record-breaking total of 269 winners.

 His partnership with Fred Darling lasted 16 years, until the trainer retired.
 Richards said of him, "I unhesitatingly describe him as a genius.
 There has been no trainer like him and there will never be another."
 Sir Noel Murless took over the stable at Beckhampton and Richards continued on as stable jockey.
 His greatest horse for Murless, was grey sprinter Abernant, dual winner of the Nunthorpe Stakes.